syncd010/AoC2021/README.md

 ## [Day 4](https://adventofcode.com/2021/day/4)
 This was a long one, guess it's the weekend effect where it's assumed we have more time to spend on each problem.
 Once again, i struggled, and kept falling into an imperative way of thinking, which to be honest, is a more natural style to solve some aspects of this problem.
 Nevertheless, in the end I'm happy with the solution and feel it is "obvious".
 The main part is the `play-bingo-rounds`, where consecutive rounds are played, until there are no remaining numbers to call.
-It returns a list of results from each round: nil if there are no winners on the round or a list of the called-nums and winner boards on that round.
+It returns a list of results from each round: nil if there are no winners on the round or a list of the called numbers and winner boards on that round.
 From there we can calculate the output of the 2 parts.

 ## [Day 5](https://adventofcode.com/2021/day/5)
 Fairly straightforward, after yesterday's problem.
 The solution just fills the elements between the start and end positions for each line given on the input and then uses the quite useful `frequencies` function of Clojure to count the number of repeated positions.